cra19/pdsnd_github/README.md

 * Gender
 * Birth Year (NOTE:  The "washingon.csv" file did not have a Birth Year data field)

+The bikeshare project interacts with the user by asking the user to specify a city to explore, the month(s) of interest, and then filter criteria based on time (month, day of week, both, or no time filters).
+Once the program receives the appropriate information, it then displays some basic statistics and information from the bikeshare data based on the user's input.

 ## Files used
 The main file that was used to create the project was:  "bikeshare.py"